Realistic Mercedes to still 'go for it' in Australia

 Red Bull, in particular, were struggling.
 Through qualifying, Verstappen's advantage was not as great as it has been so far this year, and he had to rely on an excellent final lap to ensure he was clear of the field.
 Even then, his usual one-second advantage over the Mercedes so far this year was cut by three-quarters.
 And Fernando Alonso's Aston Martin, which qualified fourth, was closer in terms of time than usual, too.

-Verstappen's team-mate Sergio Perez had a torrid time, crashing out in first qualifying after a mistake-strewn day.
-That, too, appeared as if it might be tyre-temperature related, although the Mexican insisted his accident was caused by a brake problem, the details of which he said he preferred not to share.
+Verstappen's team-mate Sergio Perez had a torrid time, crashing out in first qualifying after an incident-strewn day, in which he had several offs.

+Some wondered if they might be tyre-temperature related, but the Mexican insisted it was caused by a braking problem, the details of which he said he preferred not to share.

 Mercedes, though, seem to have nailed their tyre preparation.
 "For sure the tyres play a big factor," Russell said.
 "When you get them in the sweet spot, you make a big jump.
 I improved 0.4secs in my last run and unfortunately it is always tyres, tyres, tyres.